PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day5.md

 ## 1) Q&A and Standup (9:15-9:30)

-<mark>Please, join your Microsoft Teams mentor group meeting, so we can start with the Q&A and Standup.</mark>
+<mark>You will receive a Microsoft Teams call from your mentor at 9:15.</mark>

 __1a__ Ask questions regarding the independent study material.